 But even if it’s not contagious, Legionella disease is a very serious type of atypical pneumonia, with fever and acute lung infection.
 The bacterium is transmitted by inhalation through the water or air conditioning.

-The German virologist, a scientific adviser with extensive experience in Latin America, is not very surprised about the cause of the outbreak in Tucumán: “These things can happen in clinics.
-It is a problem that arises again and again throughout the world, ”says the virologist at the Charité, one of the largest hospitals in Europe.
+The German virologist, a scientific adviser with extensive experience in Latin America, is not very surprised regarding the cause of the outbreak in Tucumán: “These things can happen in clinics.
+It is a problem that arises once more and once more throughout the world, ”says the virologist at the Charité, one of the largest hospitals in Europe.

 In 2020were recorded in Germanyaccording to the Robert Koch Institute, a total of 1,281 cases of legionella.
 The case fatality rate was 4.8%.
 In August 2013, the city of Warstein suffered one of the largest outbreaks ever seen in Germany.
 159 people became ill and two died.